 So, what can we do about it?

 If you happen to get diagnosed with an autoimmune disease, most doctors will give you a prescription and tell you to check back in every couple of months.
 If you ask, they’ll tell you that these diseases are incurable and often degenerative, but that you ought to do okay on whatever drug they’ve given you.
 Most of the time, they won’t mention diet, exercise, or other lifestyle changes, and any patient that wants a better quality of life will be left to do the research and recovery on their own.
 Fortunately, there have never been more resources available to help us along our way.
 Allergen-free, anti-inflammatory, and eco-friendly diets and lifestyles have exploded across cyberspace the past couple of years, and there are a growing number of blogs and cookbooks dedicated to healing autoimmune disease.
 Considering that the alternative is to continue being sick for the rest of our lives, never mind seeing our children and grandchildren develop similar problems, these diets and lifestyles are blessedly easy fixes.
 What’s a little more time in the kitchen, on a treadmill, or outdoors compared to a lot more time on the toilet, in bed, or — heaven forbid — in an early grave?
 Whatever your doctor or anyone else tells you, the diet and lifestyle links to autoimmune disease have been well-established and have helped thousands of patients improve their quality of life.
-And each one of them started with a clean plate.
+For me, it all started with a clean plate.